Popcorn Culture

 Ruminations on TV Shows, Comics, And Music

-The 1980s were a bloated, cheesy masterpiece of professional wrestling.
-Soap opera storylines with Big Heroes (mind you, Hulk Hogan, the biggest "hero" in the WWE was always cheating to win, overcelebrating his friends' victories, hogging the spotlight, and stabbing his friends in the back while waving The American Flag), steroid riddled promos about vitamins, warriors, maniacs, hard times, and Space Mountain, and A-B-C match formats where the hero used the same stale and unimpressive move to somehow annihilate his previously healthy opponents.
-Something had to give.
+Season 1 of the Headcanon was pure Hulkamania in the WWE, and Flair For The Gold in WCW.
+The two blonde haired, blue-eyed strong men ran rampant over almost everyone .(Kudos to Andre The Giant, Randy Savage, Randy's Brother {The Genius}, Dusty Rhodes, Ricky Steamboat, and Ronnie Garvin for getting some wins last season over wrestling’s Golden Geese.)
+While Hulk Hogan pretended to be a good guy, even though he often cheated and was a sore loser, Ric Flair was always up front about being a jet flyin’, limousine ridin’, kiss stealin’, wheelin;’ and dealin’ son of a gun.
+And even though we saw both of them lose their titles at the end of last season, neither of them is going away anytime soon.
+They’re not even staying out of the title scene for long.
+We begin this season with The Ultimate Warrior experiment in WWE.
+Captain Cocaine shakes the ropes for a while and faces some classic villains before he and the title break up and have more interesting stories.
+Sting gets screwed over, too, but like Flair and Hogan, he’ll be involved in gold belt hot potato.
+While some of the mainstays from Season One continue to dominate the scene, the steroid-riddled promos about vitamins, warriors, maniacs, hard times, and Space Mountain, along with the A-B-C match formats where the hero used the same stale and unimpressive move to somehow annihilate his previously healthy opponents had to go.
 It took time.
 Time and evolution (not Triple H, Ric Flair, Randy Orton, and Batista; although they eventually contributed).
 Technical wrestling improved, storylines became more complex, and more room was made at the top for a wider variety of heroes and heels with fewer career jobbers making their way on TV.
 This season sees The Four Horseman Era continue in WCW while their undercard trains to be the future of the WWE.
 Meanwhile WWE becomes more than just the Hogan/Savage/Warrior show, as Shawn Michaels, Bret Hart, and The Undertaker make their presences known.
-The middle of this season sees one of the three Gaping Creative Drouts that occured in wrestling during my lifetime.
+We also introduce Eastern Championship Wrestling, a territory in NWA (WCW was an NWA territory last season), which starts off as a WWE senior citizen circuit before morphing into the violent, bloody cult of Paul Heyman’s Extreme Championship Wrestling.
+The middle of this season sees one of the three Gaping Creative Droughts that occurred in wrestling during my lifetime.
 And, yet, they still contain some spectacular matches.
 Season Two: |

 Categories